Robust SAC-Enabled UAV-RIS Assisted Secure MISO Systems With Untrusted EH Receivers: Numerical Results

 \subsection{Performance in the Non-Ideal Case}

 We next evaluate a non-ideal setting with ICSI and discrete RIS phases ($L=8$), where $E_h=0.02$ and $P_{\mathrm{max}}=10$~dBm.

-Fig.~\ref{fig2-sim} compares SAC and DDPG for different CSI uncertainty radii $\nu\in\{0.01,0.05,0.1\}$, with PCSI curves and the SCA (PCSI) baseline shown for reference.
-It can be observed that increasing $\nu$ reduces the achievable reward due to conservative robust design.
-Nevertheless, SAC consistently outperforms DDPG across all uncertainty levels and converges faster.
-Notably, SAC with $\nu=0.1$ still exceeds the performance of DDPG with $\nu=0.01$, demonstrating the robustness of the proposed method under severe CSI uncertainty.
-This performance gain is mainly attributed to the entropy-regularized policy update and the twin-critic architecture in SAC, which mitigate value overestimation and enhance exploration stability in the presence of CSI uncertainty.
+Fig.~\ref{fig2-sim} compares SAC, TD3, and DDPG under different CSI uncertainty radii $\nu\in\{0.01,0.1\}$, with PCSI curves and the SCA baseline shown for reference.
+As $\nu$ increases, the achievable reward decreases due to the more conservative robust design.
+Nevertheless, SAC consistently outperforms both TD3 and DDPG and exhibits faster convergence.
+Notably, SAC with $\nu=0.1$ still surpasses DDPG with $\nu=0.01$, demonstrating strong robustness under severe CSI uncertainty.
+This gain is attributed to the entropy-regularized policy and twin-critic structure of SAC, which improve exploration and reduce value overestimation under CSI uncertainty.

 Finally, Fig.~\ref{fig_BS} compares the learning performance of SAC and DDPG under different mini-batch sizes $B$ with $\nu=0.01$, $P_{\max}=10$~dBm, and $E_h=0.01$.
-It is observed that the proposed SAC algorithm consistently achieves higher average rewards and faster convergence than DDPG for all considered batch sizes.
-Moreover, increasing $B$ leads to smoother learning curves and improved convergence stability for both methods, since larger batches yield more accurate gradient estimates and reduce the variance of stochastic updates.
-Nevertheless, even with small mini-batch sizes, SAC exhibits superior robustness and stability compared with DDPG, highlighting its stronger sample efficiency and suitability for robust UAV--RIS optimization.
+It is observed that SAC consistently achieves higher average rewards and faster convergence than DDPG across all batch sizes.
+Moreover, increasing $B$ results in smoother learning curves and improved convergence stability for both methods, as larger batches provide more accurate gradient estimates and reduce update variance.
+Nevertheless, even with small mini-batch sizes, SAC demonstrates superior robustness and stability, highlighting its stronger sample efficiency and suitability for robust UAV--RIS optimization.